michmattera/heart-disease-analysis-and-prediction/README.md

 ### Business requirement 2: Predict Heart Disease

+As a client, I want to accurately predict if a patient will suffer from heart disease or not.
+To fulfill this requirement, the following user stories have been addressed:

+- As a client, I want to access and analyze the records and the features uded to train the model to understand which variable i need for an accurate prediction.
+- As a client I want to know which model, hyperparameter was used, and the different approach tried by the developer to reach final model.
+- As a client, I want to utilize the same machine learning model to predict if a patient will suffer from heart disease or not, and an estimated percentual from live data.

 Second business eequirement was answered building a ML model that predict if a patient will suffer from heart disease or not.
 Details of ML model found below.

 ## ML Business Case